trigaten/Learn_Prompting/docs/trainable/discretized.md

 we might start with the prompt `You are a mathematician.
 Solve this question:`.
 If we perform prompt tuning on it, then project that back into tokenspace, we might be left with something nonsensical like `A bus is a bus.
 Do thing here:`.
-It is often the case that this nonsensical prompt can provide better performance on the task!
+It is often the case that the soft prompt which maps to this nonsensical prompt can provide better performance on the task!

 ## The Waywardness Hypothesis